Hubs-Foundation/hubs-docs/docs/intro-avatars.md

 ### Create a box bot texture

-The easiest way to create a new skin for a box bot is to use a Minecraft avatar building tool to create your own, or search online for creative commons Minecraft skins.
+The easiest way to create a new skin for a box bot is to use a Minecraft avatar building tool to create your own, or search online for Creative Commons Minecraft skins.

 ![Examples of box bots](img/box-bot-examples.jpeg)

 ## Advanced Avatar Customization

-For more on customizing Hubs avatars, such as texture maps, downloadable templates, and instructions for using your own 3D models check out the [advanced avatar customization](creators-advanced-avatar-customization.html) section of the documentation.
+For more on customizing Hubs avatars, such as texture maps, downloadable templates, and instructions for using your own 3D models, check out the [advanced avatar customization](creators-advanced-avatar-customization.html) section of the documentation.